Your training is done.

 The hard workouts are logged, the long runs are behind you, and the taper has begun.

-What happens between now and the start line matters more than most runners realize.
+What happens between now and the start line matters more than the average runner realizes.

 Carbohydrate availability on race day is one of the most controllable variables in marathon performance, and it is almost entirely determined by what you eat in the 5 days before the gun goes off.